matiasraisanen/food-fight/README.md

 To avoid the fights taking too long, the outcome is pre-calculated and shown to the user after a 3-second pseudo fight :-)

+## Deployment

+The application is deployed to AWS via steps listed in [deploy.sh](./deploy.sh)

+Should you want to try to deploy the application, you have to change the script to using your own AWS credentials, and also purchase a domain name to be used with the deployment.

 ## Final notes

 I would like to take part in the koodihaaste competition.